Orphaned Kittens: How Saving the Tiniest Lives has the Biggest Impact

 That was the case in Austin, TX, until veterinarian Dr. Ellen Jefferson and the team at Austin Pets Alive! put together a comprehensive kitten nursery program based on similar programs for orphaned wildlife.
 In conjunction with home-based foster care, the nursery program utilized existing resources in new ways, allowing them to save hundreds of kittens' lives and contributing to Austin becoming the largest no-kill city in America.

 Please join us for a free webcast from Maddie's InstituteSM with Dr. Jefferson and veterinary technician Heidi Beyer of Dane County Friends of Ferals.
 Dr. Jefferson will walk you through nursery care and foster-based care, and Heidi will help foster caregivers with practical tips for orphaned kitten care in Orphaned Kittens: How Saving the Tiniest Lives has the Biggest Impact.
-This webcast can be accessed via computer or mobile device.
+The recorded version of this webcast has been separated by speaker and is available below.

 Information covered will include: